 Bart Smith Co-Owner

 Growing up I built wood ramps and treehouses.
 In the 90’s I traveled extensively throughout the states and Europe to ride skate spots and parks.
 Eventually I moved back to Indiana and lived the homesteader’s life on our land we call Homewoods.
 Compared to the west coast, there was little to skate in the late 90’s in the midwest.
 I was building cabins in the woods and artist studios for work and traveling to Louisville or Indy to skate.
 Then when the Bloomington park was built, I helped with labor and that ignited a force in me and I felt the need to build more parks.
 All my construction experience, background in arts, and my life as a skater came together.
 With little concrete experience, but with a large amount of hunger and drive, I decided to build a concrete bowl on my land outside of Bloomington.
 A small group of skaters and I launched into this large DIY project- at first using bags of concrete, shovels, and chainsaws.
-This type of situation is what gets me excited, and this is also what makes me willing to work in any setting, with volunteers, with recycled materials, and making a budget stretch without loosing the core.
+This type of situation is what gets me excited, and this is also what makes me willing to work in any setting, with volunteers, with recycled materials, and making a budget stretch without losing the core.

 I traveled and worked with a range of contractors all over the country, but what made me want to start Hunger is seeing non-creative and mediocre poorly built parks in my backyard.
 We deserve better.
 Small towns with groups of skaters have fundraisers, save for years, and use public money to build a park- and in return they receive cookie cutter designs or pre-fab mediocrity.
 I find this unacceptable- we have to hunger for more, and not accept these as the outcome.